Erfanium-79/irau_chatbot/data/info.md

 * [cite_start]**Placement Test:** All adult students, regardless of their prior experience, are encouraged to take a placement test that includes written and oral components[cite: 38]. [cite_start]For teenagers and children, the assessment is only oral[cite: 38].
 * [cite_start]**Initial Evaluation:** The initial placement is considered a preliminary judgment[cite: 39]. [cite_start]Instructors conduct a more thorough evaluation during the first five sessions of the course[cite: 39].
-* [cite_start]**Level Adjustment:** Based on this in-class evaluation, a student may be moved to a higher or lower level to ensure they are in the most suitable learning environment[cite: 40]. [cite_start]The institute emphasizes its commitment to finding the best fit for each student[cite: 40].
+* [cite_start]**Level Adjustment:** Based on this in-class evaluation, a student may be moved to a higher or lower level to ensure they are in the most suitable learning environment[cite: 40]. [cite_start]The school emphasizes its commitment to finding the best fit for each student[cite: 40].

 ---

 ### Flexibility and Customization

-The institute adapts its programs to individual student needs and learning paces:
+The school adapts its programs to individual student needs and learning paces:

 * **Pacing:** The speed of instruction can be adjusted for a student's ability. [cite_start]For example, a highly proficient student may complete a textbook in 30 sessions instead of the standard 36, with the course fee adjusted accordingly[cite: 14, 15, 16].
-* [cite_start]**Needs-Based Learning:** The institute focuses on tailoring education to meet specific student goals, citing successful outcomes such as helping students achieve an IELTS score of 6.5 for immigration purposes[cite: 26, 28].
+* [cite_start]**Needs-Based Learning:** The school focuses on tailoring education to meet specific student goals, citing successful outcomes such as helping students achieve an IELTS score of 6.5 for immigration purposes[cite: 26, 28].

 ---